FranciscoDanielCastroMejia/Text-Classification-with-spacy/README.md

 ```
 ---
 ### Result
+Input text: Natural Language Processing (NLP) is a branch of AI that enables computers to understand, interpret, and generate human language.
+It's used in applications like chatbots, translation, and sentiment analysis to make machines interact with language more naturally.

 - ADJ: human
 - NOUN: branch, computers, computer, language, applications, application, chatbots, chatbot, translation, analysis, machines, machine
 - VERB: enables, understand, interpret, generate, used, sentiment, make, interact